Network Centrality and Clustering

 plt.ylabel('Number of Nodes', size = 14)

-So let’s compare the three versions of centrality we’ve looked at:
+Let’s compare the three versions of centrality we’ve looked at so far.

 Code